-This hyper-inflammatory condition consists of the pulmonary infiltration and exudation, organ damage and 128 dysfunction of coagulatory pathways, which leads to the worsening of oxygen saturation.
-[25] Cytokines and 129 chemical mediators eat away at the lung and the lung becomes greatly damaged, in a non-reversible manner.
-As 130 the lung's tissue starts dving and breaks down, the lung's wall (tiny air sacs) is filled with the fluid and becomes 131 leaky.
-So, this causes pneumonia and stops the transport and supply of Year 2021 132
+Cytokines and chemical mediators eat away at the lung and the lung becomes greatly damaged, in a non-reversible manner.
+As the lung's tissue starts dying and breaks down, the lung's wall (tiny air sacs) is filled with the fluid and becomes leaky.
+So, this causes pneumonia and stops the transport and supply of oxygen to the blood and body.
+Hence, the body will be starving of oxygen and respiratory distress syndrome follows.
+Then other organs start to fail.